 - Carrier bags are made with 100% post-consumer recycled paper, saving 100 tonnes of Carbon Dioxide each year.

-- Gifts are lovingly wrapped with recycled paper and protected using Ecoflow; which is made from potato starch and is 100% biodegradable.
+- Gifts are lovingly wrapped with recycled paper and protected using Eco pops; which are made from potato starch and 100% biodegradable.

 Energy is embedded in all that we consume.
 We are working to reduce the amount of energy used to produce, transport and sell the products to you.
 We have been doing that by making our processes more energy efficient, getting staff to switch off, replacing less efficient equipment, generating some of our own energy on-site and increasing insulation.
 We also carefully choose who we buy our energy from to ensure no fracking companies are supported by our energy use.